ecoshub/asme8/README.md

 - Creating an emulator to test programs before hardware implementation.
 - Eventually building the hardware to run the system natively.

-## Roadmap (Current State & Future Plans)

-### **Current State**

-- ISA design is complete and tested.
-- Assembler, linker, and emulator are fully functional.
-- Various example programs run correctly in the emulator.

-### **Future Plans**

-- Improve instruction scheduling and execution optimizations.
-- Implement pipelining and potential superscalar execution.
-- Begin hardware implementation using TTL components or FPGA.
-- Expand tooling with debugging and profiling features.
-- Open-source the project on GitHub for community contributions.

 <br>
 <br>